Healthcare Jobs at Baptist Health with Visa Sponsorship

 Responsibilities:

-- Demonstrates knowledge and skills necessary to provide care appropriate to the age of the patients served on his or her assigned unit/department.
+- Demonstrates the knowledge and skills necessary to provide care appropriate to the age of the patients served on their assigned unit/department.

 - Serves as a role model for staff and supports the hospital and nursing department’s goals and strategies.

-- Demonstrates knowledge of the principles of growth and development over the life span, assesses the data reflective of the patient’s status, and interprets the necessary information needed to identify each patient’s requirements relative to his or her age-specific needs.
+- Demonstrates knowledge of the principles of growth and development over the life span, assesses data reflective of the patient’s status, and interprets the necessary information to identify each patient’s requirements relative to their age-specific needs.

 - Prioritizes patient care in an ongoing manner in accordance with Evidence-Based Practice Standards of Care.